lebao3105/texteditor/README.md

 * Text editor's UI works best on...
 Windows, not Linux!
 Tkinter GUI on Linux is ugly - and tabs dragging may not work.
 * Code in this project may be too complex.
 * Some part of the project is based on dh7qc's [text editor](https://github.com/dh7qc/Python-Text-Editor/).
-* Don't use Open System Shell if you want to use commands that require you input - the program will be broken with that!
+* Don't use Open System Shell if you want to use commands that require your input - the program will be broken with that!